dlt-hub/verified-sources/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: I want to report a problem with a pipeline
+about: I want to report a problem with a source
 title: ''
 labels: bug
 assignees: ''

 ---

-**Pipeline name**
+**Source name**
-Name of the affected pipeline as displayed by `dlt init` or present in `pipelines` folder of this repo.
+Name of the affected source as displayed by `dlt init` or present in `sources` folder of this repo.

 **Make sure that**
-* [] I checked the README in the pipeline folder
+* [] I checked the README in the source folder
 * [] If I have problems with the credentials I checked the [credentials docs](https://dlthub.com/docs/general-usage/credentials) and [troubleshooting](https://dlthub.com/docs/walkthroughs/run-a-pipeline#4-detect-and-handle-problems)

 **Describe the bug**